 - Bolobek, a historic garden with designer flair: visit with owner Brigid Robertson

-We leave Trentham for the green heart of the Macedon Ranges to meet Brigid Robertson, who bought Bolobek, a historic working cattle property, with husband Hugh in 2006.
+We leave Kyneton for the green heart of the Macedon Ranges to meet Brigid Robertson, who bought Bolobek, a historic working cattle property, with husband Hugh in 2006.
 This garden was laid out in the early 1900s and today demonstrates how a creative design style can be overlaid on an earlier garden landscape.
 Bolobek is on the Victorian Heritage Register because of the quality of its design, artistry and plantings.
 Brigid will share stories of the people that made the garden and we’ll admire its geometric design, which focuses on attractive bark, soft green foliage and white flowers.

 In the late afternoon, we transfer to Cleveland Winery in Lancefield, our home for two nights.
 (Overnight Cleveland Winery) BLD